nhsconnect/gpconnect/pages/foundations/foundations.md

 summary: "Introduction to the GP Connect Foundations capability"
 ---

-{% include todo.html content="This capability pack is published as a **work in progress** version and as such is subject to change.
-It has been published to show the direction of travel and to serve as a discussion document for parties involved with the implementation and consumption of GP Connect FHIR based APIs." %}
+{% include important.html content="This version of the Foundations capability pack is a minimal version including the metadata endpoint only, to support the Access Record HTML capability.
+From GP Connect 1.0.0 onwards, it is expanded to include the ability to read Patient, Practitioner, Organization and Location resources." %}

 ## Purpose ##